wbullock97/MasterControl-Whitney-Bullock/README.md

 * Increase Mx conversion rate from **12.7% → ~19%**
 * Represents a **49% relative lift**
 * Aligns Mx performance with the successful Qx product line

 ---

-## Key Takeaways

-* Real-world data is messy—data cleaning is critical and time-intensive
-* Strong EDA drives better feature selection and model performance
-* Feature engineering can unlock high-value insights from weak data
-* Model development is iterative and requires experimentation

----